pbs-assess/csasdown/README.md

 ## ✨ Features

 - 📄 **Two document types**: Research Documents and Fisheries Science Advisory Reports (FSARs)
-- 🔄 **Reproducible workflow**: Integrate R code and writing to go from data to document in one pipeline
+- 🔄 **Reproducible workflow**: Use R Markdown to go from data to document in a reproducible pipeline
-- 🎨 **CSAS-compliant formatting**: Pre-configured Word templates with official styles
+- 🎨 **CSAS-compliant formatting**: Produce Word .docx files that use the official styles
 - 🌍 **Bilingual support**: English and French language configurations
 - ♿ **Accessibility**: Built with accessibility standards in mind
 - 📚 **Multi-file support**: Organize large documents across multiple R Markdown files